 The month of May in Indy—the flowers are blooming and the sound of race cars fill the air.
-My family is crazy about the Indianapolis 500.
-In fact, my oldest is named “Mears” after four-time winner, Rick Mears.
+My family is crazy about the Indianapolis 500 and we’re always looking for race car activities.
+Whether it’s the month of May or not, these awesome activities are full of race car fun!

 Racing Experiences for Children in Indianapolis

 Our kids are too young to partake in many of the Indy 500 rituals, so we make every effort to instill a love of all things racing.
-And, we’re lucky that Indianapolis is home to many race-inspired places to play.
+And, we’re lucky that Indianapolis is home to many racing-inspired places to play.
+Check out these ideas for race car fun.

 The Children’s Museum of Indianapolis